Big Island route list logo TABLE 3

 Road

-JN State route 200 Ala Mauna Saddle Road at mile 27.7, south then west over 11000' to a trailhead for the Mauna Loa summit, just short of gate to NOAA weather observatory complex high (elevation 11141 feet) on north slope of Mauna Loa volcano; paved but mostly rough one-lane road, with occasional pullouts; U.S. Department of Transportation resurfaced a few miles of this road in mid-2005 17.1
+JN State route 200 Saddle Road at mile 27.7, south then west over 11000' to a trailhead for the Mauna Loa summit, just short of gate to NOAA weather observatory complex high (elevation 11141 feet) on north slope of Mauna Loa volcano; paved but mostly rough one-lane road, with occasional pullouts; U.S. Department of Transportation resurfaced a few miles of this road in mid-2005 17.1

 miles